JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Update Review Configurations

-The following queries are used to update the review configuration of a framework, group, or frameworkItem.
+The following queries update the review configuration of a framework, group, or frameworkItem.
 Each query requires the ID of the framework you are updating as well as an input variable object, which includes a list of owner emails, the review frequency, and the origin of action links (the domain of your JupiterOne account).

 **Variables**

 - `frameworkId`: The unique identifier for the framework, returned by the `List frameworks` query.
-- `input`: The input variable is used to capture additional values, including: the origin of the action link, the owner(s) of the review configuration, and the review frequency.
-See an example below.
+- `input`: The input variable captures additional values, including: the origin of the action link, the owner(s) of the review configuration, and the review frequency.
+For example:

 ```json
 "input": {